-The balances of cash on hand and in banks as of March 31, 2022 and December 31, 2021 did not include an amount of P6.6 million in both 2022 and 2021, which is shown as Restricted cash under the Other Current Assets and Other Non-current Assets accounts in the interim consolidated statements of financial position (see Notes 7 and 11).
+The balances of cash and cash equivalents as of March 31, 2023 and December 31, 2022 did not include cash in bank amounting to amount of P5.1 million and P5.3 million in 2023 and 2022, respectively, which is shown as Restricted cash under the Other Current Assets and Other Noncurrent Assets accounts in the consolidated statements of financial position (see Notes 7 and 11).
 Such amount is not available for the general use of the Group as this is reserved for principal and interest payments for certain loans (see Note 12.1).